 For a full equipment rundown, visit our equipment page.

 The advantages of OTR Truck Driving for Barr-Nunn Transportation are clear.
 Over nearly 40 years, Barr-Nunn Transportation has established a reputation as an OTR truck driver-friendly carrier.
-We did it by creating a trucking company focused on top tier OTR truck driver pay, maintaining a perfect operating area, keeping the average length of haul down, delivering quality home time, supporting drop and hook only shipping, and investing up-to-day equipment and technology.
+We did it by creating a trucking company focused on top-tier OTR truck driver pay, maintaining a perfect operating area, keeping the average length of haul down, delivering quality home time, supporting drop-and-hook only shipping, and investing in up-to-day equipment and technology.
 Combine that with CSA Safety Bonuses, practical mileage pay, and the fastest pay raises in the industry, Barr-Nunn Transportation delivers on the promise of being the carrier choice of professional OTR truck drivers and owner-operators.